We'd always recommend getting outside and experiencing the Orkney elements when you can.

 The Churchill Barriers, East Mainland

-These four concrete causeways were built to protect Scapa Flow from German U-boat attacks during the Second World War; now they’ve become vital links between the Orkney mainland and the islands of Burray and South Ronaldsay.
+These four concrete causeways were built to protect Scapa Flow from German U-boat attacks during the Second World War; now they’ve become vital links between the Orkney mainland, Burray and South Ronaldsay.
 They also help create an epic road trip with beautiful sea views and plenty of history en-route.
 One of our favourite stops is at the start of the 3rd Barrier.
 There you’ll find a small car park and steps down to a beautiful beach in the shadow of the nearby causeway.
-A rusting old blockship sits in the bright blue water in front of you, and the beach curves back along the coast to the 2nd Barrier – just the perfect place to walk, and to relax.
+A rusting old blockship sits in the bright blue water in front of you, and the beach curves back along the coast – it's just the perfect place to walk, and to relax.

 Brough of Birsay, West Mainland

 This island off the west coast of the Orkney mainland can only be reached by a causeway at low tide, but it’s worth the wait.
-Explore the rockpools and the sea-life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk round the remains of a Norse village.
-Hike to the island’s lighthouse for stunning views of the Atlantic, and you can even see puffins between May and August!
+Explore the rockpools and the sea life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk around the remains of a Norse settlement.
+Hike to the island’s lighthouse for stunning views of the Atlantic, and you can even see puffins between May and August.
 Remember to make your way back over the causeway before the tide comes in – tide times are available to view on our Today page or at the Visit Scotland Information Centre in Kirkwall.

 Mull Head, East Mainland

 This is one of our favourite places to blow away the cobwebs.
 A local nature reserve, Mull Head offers sea views, wildlife and plenty of natural and historical attractions.
-Walking routes in the area take in the Gloup, a huge collapsed sea-cave, and the Brough of Deerness, complete with the remains of a small Norse chapel and settlement.
-There is also a visitor centre which has more information on the history of the reserve and recommendations on things to see and do in the area.
+Walking routes in the area take in the Gloup, a huge collapsed sea-cave, and the Brough of Deerness, complete with the remains of a tiny Norse chapel and settlement.
+There is also a small visitor centre which has more information on the history of the reserve and recommendations on things to see and do in the area.
 Please note that access to the Brough of Deerness is currently blocked due a landslide.
 The rest of the Mull Head route is unaffected (information last updated 6/9/23).

 Marwick Head, West Mainland

 These towering cliffs on the west coast of the mainland offer incredible views and the stunning sight of swirling seabirds during the summer months.
 Take the walk up the coast from Marwick Bay for the full effect, climbing to the top of the 285ft headland.
 You’ll see the Kitchener and HMS Hampshire memorials and the largest seabird colony in the Orkney mainland.
 The summer months bring colourful wildflowers, with autumn and winter showcasing the wildness of Orkney's Atlantic coast.